VivianBass/GeneFamilies/1. protokol/week-3/day-05.11.md

 - Refactor `compute_exp.prof.dists.R` and `compute_exp.prof.dists_statistics.R` to reduce redundancy, simplify code, and improve readability.
 Potentially create a reusable function.
 - Update descriptions in `roxygen2` documentation for clarity.
 - try with other exp
-- send Asis the weekly report per email
-- continue doing the Unit-test
-- maybe filter just by one column first

 ---